SanneJolijn/Computing-similarity-between-DNA-sequences/README.md

 To calculate the similarity metric between two sets of interval lists, follow these steps:

 1. Check your two files.
-Each file should contain lists of intervals.
-Each line in the file represents a list of intervals, and each interval is represented as a list of two numbers [start, end]
+Each file should contain the same amount of lines.
+Each line in the file represents a list of intervals, and each interval is represented as a list of two numbers [start, end].
-2. Update the `set_1` and `set_2` variables in the `similarity` function call in the `main.py` file to point to the correct interval list files.
+2. Run the program by using a command in the form below, be sure to update the `set_1` and `set_2` variables in the `similarity` function call to point to the correct interval list files.

-3. Run the program: `python main.py`
+from main import similarity\
+similarity(set_1='set1_name.txt', set_2='set2_name.txt', outfile='similarity.txt')

-4. The program will calculate the similarity metric and store it in the specified output file.
+3. The program will calculate the similarity metric and store it in the specified output file.

 ## File Structure